ParmeetChanne/foodconnect/README.md

-# 🍲 FoodSec - A Full Stack FoodSharing Platform
+# 🍲 FoodSec - A Full Stack Food Sharing Platform

 This project utilizes modern technologies to facilitate the sharing of surplus food and managing events efficiently.